 It may be worth taking things like water sterilization equipment and pre-packaged food with you if you’re concerned about access to these things, as well as checking you’ve got all the necessary vaccinations.
-Check out our tips on how to avoid catching any illnesses on holiday.

 Of course, you can still choose not to travel in these circumstances, just be aware that some or all of the costs may not be covered by travel insurance.

 What if a disaster strikes while I’m travelling?

 If you’re on holiday and a disaster strikes, the most important thing to keep in mind is your safety.
 Follow the instructions of any officials or emergency personnel and seek medical attention if you need it.

 Keep in touch with your family and advise them of your safety as soon as you can.
 If you’re registered with Smartraveller, they’ll be able to offer advice on what to do and check on your wellbeing.
 When you’re able to, please notify our Emergency Assistance team on +61 2 9191 1180.
 They’re available 24 hours a day, 7 days a week.

 If you need to change your travel plans to get home, it may be useful to contact your service providers, such as the airline or tour operator, for assistance in the first instance.
 If you’re concerned about what costs you’re covered for, it’s important to (where possible) speak to us or before making any changes.
 That way, you can be confident knowing what costs you’re covered for.